 Studio course focused on the actual creation of a large mural.
-Students will design the composition, prepare the wall and produce the mural.
+Students will design the composition, prepare the wall and $\,$ produce the mural.
 (L)

-ART 19A Introduction To Commercial Art 3 units
+ART 19A Introduction To Commercial Art 3 units 27 lecture hours; 81 laboratory hours

 Introduce the student to a broad range of assignments to acquaint the student with the unselfish use of their skills to solve the needs of a client and use principles of computerized drawing and design.
 Using the basic concepts, drawing tools, and vocabulary of Adobe CS6 Design & Web Premium, which includes: Photoshop CS6 Extended, Illustrator CS6, InDesign CS6, Dreamweaver CS6, Flash Professional CS6, Fireworks CS6, Acrobat X Pro, Bridge CS6, and Media Encoder CS6.
 (C)